 This morning you will be driving to the coastal town of Swakopmund.
 With palm-lined streets, seaside promenades and fine accommodation.
 This is also Namibia's activity centre, here you can do a range of activities, including boat trips, quad biking (on sand dunes), scenic flights (up the skeleton coast), desert tours etc.

-Today you have quite a long drive as you continue south to Sossus Dune Lodge and the magnificent dunes of Sossusvlei.
+You have quite a long drive as you continue south to Dead Valley Lodge and the magnificent dunes of Sossusvlei.

 Today you will head to Eningu Clayhouse Lodge for your final night in Africa.
 The lodge is stunning, peaceful and is without doubt one of the most relaxing and tranquil lodges you will encounter on your journey.